Clarithromycin-OBL, 500 mg 14 pcs.

 Atazanavir

 Clarithromycin and atazanavir are both substrates and inhibitors of the CYP3A isoenzyme.
 There is evidence of a bidirectional interaction between these drugs.
-The combined use of clarithromycin (500 mg twice daily) and atazanavir (400 mg once daily) may result in a twofold increase in exposure to clarithromycin and a 70% decrease in exposure to 14OHclarithromycin, with a 28% increase in AUC of atazanavir.
-Because of the wide therapeutic range of clarithromycin, no dose reduction is required in patients with normal renal function.
+Coadministration of clarithromycin (500 mg twice daily) and atazanavir (400 mg once daily) may result in a twofold increase in clarithromycin exposure and a 70% decrease in 14-OH-clarithromycin exposure, with a 28% increase in atazanavir AUC.
+Due to the wide therapeutic range of clarithromycin, dose reduction is not required in patients with normal renal function.

-In patients with moderate renal impairment (CK 30-60 ml/min), the dose of clarithromycin should be reduced by 50%.
-In patients with a CKR less than 30 ml/min, the dose of clarithromycin should be reduced by 75% using the appropriate clarithromycin dosage form.
-Clarithromycin in doses greater than 1000 mg per day should not be used with protease inhibitors.
+In patients with moderate renal failure (creatinine clearance 30–60 ml/min), the dose of clarithromycin should be reduced by 50%.
+In patients with CC less than 30 ml/min, the dose of clarithromycin should be reduced by 75% using the appropriate dosage form of clarithromycin.
+Clarithromycin in doses exceeding 1000 mg per day should not be used in conjunction with protease inhibitors.

-Care should be taken with clarithromycin and slow calcium channel blockers that are metabolized by CYP3A4 (e.g. verapamil, amlodipine, diltiazem) simultaneously because of the risk of arterial hypotension.
-Plasma concentrations of clarithromycin, as well as of “slow” calcium channel blockers may increase with concomitant use.
-Arterial hypotension, bradyarrhythmia and lactoacidosis are possible with concomitant use of clarithromycin and verapamil.
+When using clarithromycin simultaneously with blockers of “slow” calcium channels that are metabolized by the CYP3A4 isoenzyme (for example, verapamil, amlodipine, diltiazem), caution should be exercised as there is a risk of arterial hypotension.
+Plasma concentrations of clarithromycin, as well as slow calcium channel blockers, may increase with simultaneous use.
+Arterial hypotension, bradyarrhythmia and lactic acidosis are possible when taking clarithromycin and verapamil simultaneously.

 Itraconazole

-Clarithromycin and itraconazole are substrates and inhibitors of CYP3A isoenzyme, which determines the bidirectional interaction of the drugs.
-Clarithromycin may increase the plasma concentration of itraconazole, while itraconazole may increase the plasma concentration of clarithromycin.
-Patients taking itraconazole and clarithromycin concomitantly should be carefully examined for symptoms of increased or prolonged duration of pharmacological effects of these drugs.
+Clarithromycin and itraconazole are substrates and inhibitors of the CYP3A isoenzyme, which determines the bidirectional interaction of the drugs.
+Clarithromycin may increase plasma concentrations of itraconazole, while itraconazole may increase plasma concentrations of clarithromycin.
+Patients taking itraconazole and clarithromycin concomitantly should be closely monitored for symptoms of increased or prolonged pharmacological effects of these drugs.

 Saquinavir